Serbian mafia: Czech Republic

 In the 1990s, Serbian organised groups were one of the leading syndicates operating in the Czech Republic.
 A letter was sent to Czech newspapers containing information on a supposed future assassination of President Havel by 4 or 5 members and their whereabouts.
 The letter, written in broken Czech, was thought by police to have been sent by a rival gang.

 Denmark

 Serbian-Danish actor Slavko Labović, who played Radovan in the film Pusher, was arrested, along with his brother, for possession of illegal arms (loaded gun) in Sweden.
 He was the director of the RK Company in Denmark, an illegal gambling company owned by Rade Kotur (Spelkungen, The Gambling King) a known figure in Sweden who hired the murder of Ratko Đokić.

 Finland

 Human trafficking and illegal immigration was growing in Finland has been orchestrated by Serbian organized crime groups since 2004.

 France

 Known in French as Mafia Serbe.
-In 1962, Stevica Marković, Miša Milošević and Radovan Delić arrived in Paris, were part of the "Garderodameri" that was formed in 1966 with the arrival of Marko Nicovic.
+In 1962, Stevica Marković, Miša Milošević and Radovan Delić arrived in Paris, were part of the "Garderodameri" that was formed in 1966 with the arrival of Marko Nicović.